 Wait until the balloons are entirely frozen, and then remove them from the freezer.

-Next, cut and peel off the balloon revealing the frozen “egg.”
+Next, cut and peel off the balloon, revealing the frozen “egg.”

 Cloud Dough Frozen Dino Eggs Sensory Bin

 During this egg excavation activity, your child can use warm water, droppers, and salt to help the dinosaurs “hatch.”
-However, using a hummer is much more fun!
+However, using a hammer is much more fun!
 So, if you are up to hammering some ice eggs, ensure that your child wears glasses for protection and that no “fossils” or dinosaurs are damaged in the process!

 Thus, reducing the freezing point of water forces the ice to melt and prevents the water from freezing or re-freezing.
 Please note, however, that salt alone can not melt the ice!
 Instead, salt must be combined with water first to start the melting process.
 So, when salt touches water, salt starts to dissolve, thus lowering the freezing point and melting the surrounding ice.
 Voila!

-Want more eggs Dinosaur Ideas?
+Want more eggs, Dinosaur Ideas?

 Here, I am reusing the cloud dough from the Rainbow Gem activity.
 When I combined all the colors, the resulting mixed color resembles a nice earthy tone.
 So here, I have set up a play dough invitation to explore oviparous animals and their eggs.
 Simply hide birds and dinosaurs in a play-dough molded “egg” and offer your little one to discover what is inside!